Falitokiniaina/ADproject/README.md

 # Requirements – configuration instructions

 The programming language is Python.
 It is available for any Win32/Linux/MacOSX box.

+PLY (Python Lex-Yacc) Datalog Parser

+Other ???

+These can be installed by PIP from PyPI

 # Contributing and Contact